Manoj-Chappidi/terraform/README.md

 ## Notes

-- Ensure that you have the necessary AWS credentials configured before running the Terraform commands.
+- Ensure to have the necessary AWS credentials configured before running the Terraform commands.
-- Adjust the AWS region and other configurations as needed to match your specific requirements.
+- Adjust the AWS region and other configurations as needed to match specific requirements.